 As such, as a business owner, it is essential that you take measures to ensure that your employees are well-versed and savvy in matters of web security.

-This article will discuss the various web security practices that all employees should learn and incorporate so as to ensure your business stays safe from cybercrime.
+This article will discuss the various WordPress security tips that all employees should learn and incorporate so as to ensure your business stays safe from cybercrime.

 1. Make the Right Hire and Be a Good Employer